WebAssembly/component-model/design/mvp/Async.md

 value which `g` will receive along with the notification that its readable stream was closed.

-If a component instance *would* receive the readable end of a stream for which it already owns the writable end, the readable end disappears and the existing writable end is received instead (since the guest can now handle the whole stream more efficiently wholly from within guest code).
-E.g., if the same component instance defined `f` and `g` above, the composition `g(f(x))` would just instruct the guest to stream directly from `f` into `g` without crossing a component boundary or performing any extra copies.
-Thus, strengthening the previously-mentioned invariant, the readable and writable ends of a stream are unique *and never in the same component*.

 Given the readable or writable end of a stream, core wasm code can call the imported `stream.read` or `stream.write` canonical built-ins, resp., passing the pointer and length of a linear-memory buffer to write-into or read-from, resp.